SELMER AMPLIFIERS, LATE 1965 TO 1967 - THE BLUE/BLACK PERIOD

 1966.
 At that time, Selmer had the Hofner Verithin Stereo and the Gibson ES 345 Stereo in their catalogue, so the inclusion also of a stereo amp was logical.

-Introduced to the Selmer range probably September 1965.
+Introduced to the Selmer range probably in September 1965, but by the end

 A very rare "bird" indeed.
 It does not exist in any of the